Skip to content Skip to footer

 Ribbons 1 – 5

-All tests to be driven in 40 by 80 metre ring.
+• All tests to be driven in a 40m by 80m ring.

-The tests are found on the American Driving Society Website americandrivingsociety.org under Dressage Tests on the home page.
+• The Tests are found at the American Driving Society Website: www:americandrivingsociety.org under Dressage Tests on the home page.

 Dressage Tests